-Secondly, as the first item on the income statement, sales revenue is an important line item in the top-down approach of forecasting the income statement.
+Secondly, as the first item on the income statement, sales revenue is an important line item in the top-down approach of forecasting the income statement (and also why revenue is often known as the “top line”).
 The historic trend of revenue is analyzed, and revenue for future periods is forecasted.
 All expenses below sales revenue are often found expressed as a percentage of that revenue.
 As the first item listed on a financial statement, it becomes the pivot or anchor from which other line items are proportional to.
-This is also one of the reasons why sales revenue is known as the “top line”.

 Sales Revenue Example